 If I am under 18, do I need a parent or guardian present?
 Yes.
 All children must be accompanied by a legal guardian until all treatment is complete.
 If a guardian needs treatment for themselves, we will try to accommodate them at the same time or you can provide an additional parent or guardian.

 My entire family needs to be seen.
 Is that possible?
 Yes, however, a guardian must be with children under the age of 18 at all times.

 Will there be translators?
 Spanish translators will be available.

 Is there a limit as to how much treatment I can receive?
 Due to limited supplies, time and volunteers, we are limited to the amount of treatment we can provide each individual.
 Our first priority will be to treat your critical dental needs.

 What should I bring to LaMOM?
 You should bring a list of your current medications, baby supplies for a full day and possibly book/magazines for while you are waiting.
 Bring these items with you in line; do not leave them in your car.
 Once you enter the building, you cannot go outside without losing your place in line.

 What is the Louisiana Mission of Mercy (LaMOM)?
 An amazing event where dentists, dental professionals and volunteers will come together from around the state (and a few from other states) to provide approximately 1,500 area residents with much needed free dental care.
-The Armed Forces Reserve Center will be transformed into a large-scale dental clinic with the purpose of treating adults and children who have been unable to visit a dental office.
+The location will be transformed into a large-scale dental clinic with the purpose of treating adults and children who have been unable to visit a dental office.
 LaMOM is a two-day free dental clinic sponsored by the Louisiana Dental Foundation, and all services are provided free of charge.

 The mission of LaMOM is to deliver quality dental care to the underserved population of Louisiana by partnering with dental team members and lay volunteers in a free temporary dental clinic setting.